Conditional logic: History

-Main frameworks
+Semantics

 Conditional logics are often grouped by their semantic framework.

 Truth-functional and trivalent approaches

 Some systems remain truth-functional but use more than two truth values. Łukasiewicz introduced a three-valued logic; de Finetti later argued that "if A then B" should be void when A is false (a bet is called off).
-Modern trivalent systems (e.g., Cooper/Cantwell's and de Finetti–style logics) typically validate modus ponens but invalidate modus tollens and contraposition.
-They aim to block material-implication paradoxes and to connect to suppositional/probabilistic intuitions.
+Modern trivalent systems (e.g., Cooper/Cantwell's and de Finetti–inspired logics) typically validate modus ponens but invalidate modus tollens and contraposition.
+They aim to block material implication paradoxes and to connect to suppositional/probabilistic intuitions.

-Possible-worlds semantics
+Possible worlds semantics

 A dominant intensional tradition treats conditionals as quantifying over accessible or similar worlds.